pawatsethaput/OpenBank/REST-API-V1.1.md

                     "date": "date of posting the tag",
                     "user": {
-                        "provider": "name of party that authorized the user e.g. bank_name/facebook/twitter", "id": "provider id of the user making the comment", "display_name": "display name of user"
+                        "provider": "name of party that authorized the user e.g. bank_name/facebook/twitter", "id": "provider id of the user posting the image", "display_name": "display name of user"
                     }
                 }